Julie Gamble, DVM, DABVP

 Dr. Julie Gamble was born and raised in Miles City, Montana.
 Her lifelong dream of becoming a veterinarian came true when she was accepted into the Colorado State University Veterinary Medicine Program in 1990.
 She graduated Magna Cum Laude in 1994 with a Doctorate of Veterinary Medicine.
 After graduation, Dr. Gamble worked full time as an associate veterinarian in local small animal practices.
 In 2003, Dr. Gamble made the decision to start Gamble Pet Clinic.
 In July 2004, the practice started seeing its first patients.

 Heather was born in Miles City, Montana and moved to Fort Collins when she was in elementary school.
-She attended Poudre High School and graduated in the top 10% of her class.
-Heather then went on to get a B.S. in Animal Science from Colorado State University in 2003.
+She attended Poudre High School and then went on to get a B.S. in Animal Science from Colorado State University in 2003.
 After working for the USDA, she got a job offer from Dr. Gamble to help open Gamble Pet Clinic and has been with her ever since.

 Heather lives in Windsor with her husband, Scott, son Hunter and daughter Emma.
-She also has a Beagle mix named “Paxton”, a Manx cat named “Bobbie” and Siamese mix named “Morgan”.
+She also has a dog named “Sam”, a Manx cat named “Bobbie” and Siamese mix named “Morgan”.
 In her spare time she enjoys walking her dog, skeet shooting, fishing, and playing with her children.

 Certified Veterinary Technicians